jlangch/venice/doc/readme/pdf.md

 Flying Saucer is a pure-Java library for rendering XHTML using CSS 2.1 for layout and formatting, output to PDF.

-Flying Saucer Documentation is available in the user guide, linked from their website at [Flying Saucer](https://code.google.com/archive/p/flying-saucer/)
+Flying Saucer documentation is available in the user guide, linked from their website at [Flying Saucer](https://code.google.com/archive/p/flying-saucer/)